thomasclarke1969/documentation/atlas/android/custom-payload.md

 # Sending Custom Payloads
-This HowTo guide will show you how to add a custom payload to Atlas Messanger.
+This HowTo guide will show you how to add a custom payload to Atlas Messenger.
 In this case, we will have a new widget that sends a JSON formatted message with a specific text payload.
 However, you can follow these steps to add any custom payload that isn't already supported by Atlas.

 To add support for a custom message payload, we need to do the following: